How to deal with harassment from landlords or agents

 Keep a record of harassment

-It helps to have a record of what's been happening when you speak to them.
+It helps to have a record of what's happened.

 What shows evidence of harassment

-It's a good idea to keep a personal record of all incidents or communications that show evidence of behaviour that could count as harassment.
+Keep a record of all incidents or contact with your landlord or agent that show behaviour that could count as harassment.

 letters or notices that tell you to leave